 The outer loop (Algorithm~\ref{alg:outline}) remains the same, but we replace the subroutine for finding an optimal directed spanning tree (Algorithm~\ref{alg:dpmv}) with an approach based on divide and conquer (Algorithm~\ref{alg:dcmv}).
 The approach is inspired by the algorithm of Gurevich and Shelah~\cite{GurevichShelah1987} for finding an optimal TSP tour.

 The algorithm relies on the following observation about tree-separators.
 Let $(V_1, V_2)$ be a partition of $V$, i.e.\ $V_1 \cup V_2 = V$, and $V_1 \cap V_2 = \emptyset$, and let $|V|= n$.
-We say that $(V_1, V_2)$ is \emph{balanced} if $\max{ \bigl\{ |V_1|, |V_2| \bigr\} } \leq \lceil 2n/3 \rceil$. \begin{lemma} For every tree $T$ with vertex set $V$, there is a balanced partition $(V_1,V_2)$ of $V$ such that all edges of $T$ between $V_1$ and $V_2$ are incident to a vertex $v \in V_1$. \end{lemma} \begin{proof} A very old result of Jordan~\cite{Jordan1869} states that every tree has a \emph{centroid} vertex, i.e.\ a vertex whose removal splits the tree into subtrees not larger than half the original tree.
-(To find such a centroid, move from an arbitrary vertex, one edge at a time, towards the largest subtree).
+We say that $(V_1, V_2)$ is \emph{balanced} if $\max{ \bigl\{ |V_1|, |V_2| \bigr\} } \leq \ceil{2n/3}$.
+The following result is folklore (see e.g.\ ~\cite[\S\,9.1]{nishizeki1988planar}), we give a short proof for completeness. \begin{lemma} Every tree $T$ with vertex set $V$ admits a balanced partition $(V_1,V_2)$ of $V$ such that all edges of $T$ between $V_1$ and $V_2$ are incident to a vertex $v \in V_1$. \end{lemma} \begin{proof} A very old result of Jordan~\cite{Jordan1869} states that every tree has a \emph{centroid}, which is a vertex whose removal splits the tree into subtrees not larger than half of the original tree.
+To find such a centroid, move from an arbitrary vertex, one edge at a time, towards the largest subtree.

 Let $T_1, \dots, T_m$ be the vertex sets of the trees, in decreasing order of size, resulting from deleting the centroid of $T$.
 Let $e_1, \dots, e_m$ denote the edges that connect the respective trees to the centroid in $T$.
-If $|T_1| \geq \lfloor n/3 \rfloor$, then we have the balanced partition $(V \setminus T_1, T_1)$, with a single crossing edge.
+If $|T_1| \geq \floor{n/3}$, then we have the balanced partition $(V \setminus T_1, T_1)$, with a single crossing edge.